-Now that it’s spring, it’s time to start planning for a spring cleaning weekend in your apartment.
+Spring is here and it’s time to start planning for a spring cleaning weekend in your apartment.
 I say plan, because tackling each room is going to take some time, as each one will require its own blueprint to accomplish.
 A great place to start is the kitchen.
-Here’s a guide on where to begin – good luck and happy cleaning!
+Here’s a guide to help you begin – good luck and happy cleaning!

 Interior: Combine water and vinegar into a bowl.
 Using a dry sponge, simply wipe the walls, shelves, and drawers.
 To get the corners and edges, use a toothbrush.
 Allow everything to dry thoroughly before placing any items back in.
 You may also want to add a shelf liner to the bottom of your cupboard shelves to keep them clean in the future.

 Exterior: The exteriors will likely need a good clean, especially when hands have been on them.
 A gentle cloth and a simple water-vinegar solution is all you need.
 Don’t excessively wet the cloth, and be sure when it’s time to rinse, that you do so with a clean cloth and clean water.